AI-nsley69/portfolio/README.md

 &display=swap at the end of the font url - This will use a supported font and then swap whenever the third party font has been loaded in
-Preload fonts & css file - Due to them preloading, loading times are improved Fetch Poppins & Quicksand with one url - Instead of going through an url twice, I fetch both of them at once Calculate size of images & scale them accordingly - Previously, the images were larger than they were displayed, causing extra data to be transferred
+Preload fonts & css file - Due to them preloading, loading times are improved Fetch Poppins & Quicksand with one url - Instead of going through an url twice, I fetch both of them at once Only load in the specific font weights - Less data to be fetched Calculate size of images & scale them accordingly - Previously, the images were larger than they were displayed, causing extra data to be transferred
-Setup CloudFront - CDN for assets, helps with loading content from other geographical areas Lazy load images - Doesn't wait for the images to load in at first
+Setup CloudFront - CDN for assets, helps with loading content from other geographical areas Prefetch & preconnect to CDN - Same as with google fonts Lazy load images - Doesn't wait for the images to load in at first
 ```

 TODO:
 ```
-Only load in the specific font weights - Less data to be fetched Load in smaller resolution images first - Some visible image before the full one is loaded in
+Load in smaller resolution images first - Some visible image before the full one is loaded in
 ```